hrbrmstr/warc/README.md

 -   `read_cdx`: Read a WARC CDX index file
 -   `read_warc_entry`: Read a WARC entry from a WARC file
 -   `warc_headers`: Extract WARC headers from a WARC response object
+-   `create_warc` Use wget to create a WARC archive for a URL list

 ### Installation